 Even if you have a vertical crack, you want to be sure that you monitor all cracks regularly.
 Expansion, bowing of walls and leaks can only cause more damage to your home and cost you more money.
 If water is leaking into your basement from the foundation crack it is important to get it fixed.
 Water can erode the foundation over time and turn a relatively minor repair into a major repair job later on.
 A great way to monitor your cracks is to use a pencil to mark the ends of a crack with the date reviewed.
 A few months later you can return to the crack and see if it has changed or expanded.
 If you notice an expansion then perhaps it is a good idea to seek professional assistance to ensure that you home is not in danger.

 If you notice that a crack in your foundation has seemed to worsen, or you have a horizontal or diagonal crack, then you are going to want to consider bringing in a professional.
 A contracting company that specializes in foundation repairs can give you an assessment of whether it’s a minor problem or a more serious matter.
 If it’s a very serious problem, a structural engineer will likely be recommended to assess the foundation.

 Your home is your sanctuary and an investment that should be protected, don’t let a little foundation crack threaten your home and family.

 Have questions about cracks in your foundation?
-If you live in Toronto or the surrounding GTA, we Nusite Group offers a free in-home inspection and assessment of your foundation cracks.
+If you live in Toronto or the surrounding GTA, we at Nusite Group offers a free in-home inspection and assessment of your foundation cracks.
+We have been serving Toronto for over 30 years and are experts in foundation repairs.
 You can contact us here for more information.